-“Cha-CHING” You made a sale on Etsy and you get to hear that magical little sound.
+“Cha-CHING” You made a sale on Etsy and you hear that magical little sound.
 But what if you could hear that sound 5+ times a day?
 10+?
 20!?
-Wondering how to get more Etsy sales is something Etsy sellers are always considering.

 Well here’s a secret: it’s totally possible for you.
 You just have to take advantage of what Etsy has to offer – it’s traffic.

 In order to harness the amazing power of Etsy traffic, crafting great listings is very important.
-That’s how you’re going to make sales if you don’t have a huge audience, social media prowess, or a family that will keep purchasing from you until all your listings sell out.
+That’s how you’re going to make sales if you don’t have a huge audience, social media prowess, or family and friends that will keep purchasing from you until all your listings sell out.

 Crafting the perfect listing on Etsy is a skill that will prove so valuable to you on your Etsy shop journey because the better your listings are the more they will rank in Etsy search results.
-And when you don’t have your own audience knocking down your door to get their hands on your products, Etsy traffic is the answer.
+Ranking is just a fancy word for showing up in the first couple pages of a search.
+And when you don’t have your own audience knocking down your door to get their hands on your products, ranking on Etsy will bring that traffic and (hopefully) more sales!

 Here are my six favorite tips for making Etsy listings so rank-worthy that you’ll be hitting your sales goals in no time!